sonofhypnos/thoughts/posts/rna.md

 date: 2025-01-07
 ---

+(If I go back to this blostpost.
+See rna composition in mammalian cells for more details on this)

 I have been learning more about biology recently and one thing that was initially confusing to me, was that RNA, this molecule that I remembered from high schol biology as this sort of executable intermediate between DNA and proteins.
 This type of RNA (messenger RNA or short mRNA) is actually not the only kind of RNA there is!
 It doesn't even make up the majority of RNA inside the cell!
-I thought it might be cool to have one post that gives a short introduction to each kind of RNA and it's purpose.
+I thought it might be cool to have one post that gives a short introduction to each kind of RNA and what defines it (as far as that is possible)

 - My initial idea here is that I will roughly order them by how frequent this type of RNA is in the cell (not sure if by weight or by number of snippets (in case that makes a difference sometimes))
 - Another funny thing that people like to do when naming these RNA strands is putting an abbreviation for the type of RNA in short letters before the actual RNA.